• Home

 • Religious Education: Studies of Religion 1 Unit, Studies of Religion 2 Unit

-• Biology, Chemistry, Physics, Senior Science
+• Science: Biology, Chemistry, Physics, Earth and Environmental Science

-• Ancient History, Modern History, Aboriginal Studies
+• History: Ancient History, Modern History, Aboriginal Studies

-• Geography, Economics, Business Studies
+• Legal Studies, Economics, Business Studies

-• French, Chinese, Latin, Greek, Italian
+• Languages: French, Chinese, Latin, Classical Greek, Italian

 • Music: Music Course 1 and Course 2, Extension Music